kubernetes-retired/kubefed/docs/development.md

 federation controller manager:

 1. Reduce the `federation-controller-manager` deployment replicas to 0.
-This way we can launch the necessary federation-v2 controllers ourselves via the test binary.
+This way we can launch the necessary kubefed controllers ourselves via the test binary.

    ```bash